dtinth/vuetoy3/README.md

 It does not require any build tool or development server.
 Ideal for building side-projects, where you:

+- want to use Vue 3 and its Composition API
 - want multiple routes (it comes with Vue Router)
 - prefer not to use any build tool
 - don’t need to support older browsers